nicholasaleks/Damn-Vulnerable-Drone/Readme.md

   * Drone Wifi Client Data Leakage
   * Live Drone Video Camera Streaming

-# Prerequisites
+# Prerequisites & Operating Modes

-**Fully Deployed Mode**
+**Full Deploy Mode**
+`Full Deploy Mode` allows for Damn Vulnerable Drone to use a virtually simulated wifi network as the drones data-link connection between its Ground Station and Companion Computer.
-Damn Vulnerable Drone requires a Kali VM with the following minimum requirements:
+The system requirements to run `Full Deploy Mode` a Kali VM with the following minimum requirements:
-* Kali Linux VM (Attacker Machine)
+* Kali Linux VM (Ubuntu 22.04 is also supported)
   * 8-16 GB RAM
   * 2-4 Processor Cores
   * 100 GB Disk Storage
   * Docker
   * Docker Compose

+To install the `full deploy mode` see installation details below.

+**Half-Baked Mode (Docker-Only)**
+`Half-Baked Mode` essentially only runs the Damn Vulnerable Drone docker containers.
+Unlike `Full Deploy Mode` you are not limited to only running half-baked mode within a Kali Linux VM.
+However, half-baked mode does not support wifi simulations and you will need to assume that you have an established foothold on the drones data-link connection.

+To install the `half-baked mode` see installation details below.

 # Installation